Discover History Program Redcliffe Plantation State Historic Site

 How to Book

-Reservations can be made August 1 – September 30 for the upcoming school year, by contacting the park interpreter or by downloading the reservation form below for your grade level and emailing that form to the park interpreter.
+Reservations can be made August 1 – September 30 for the upcoming school year, by contacting the park or by downloading the reservation form below for your grade level and emailing that form to the park interpreter.

 You may send in the reservation form in May for an upcoming school year BUT we will not send out confirmations until the following August when our regular reservation window opens.
 For more information, contact the park interpreter (contact information above).